joanvelja/Confidently_Exiting/README_Matteo.md

 `os.environ["WANDB_DISABLED"] = "true" ---> os.environ["WANDB_DISABLED"] = "false"`

-This will cause every evaluation metric to be saved into wandb.
+This, together with the usual `wandb.init()` will save every evaluation metric to into your wandb project.
 This line of code can be found within [run_question_answering](src/run_question_answering.py) / [run_summarization](src/run_summarization.py).